-A practical implementation of this idea is given by the Shrinking Domain Framework \citep[SDF,][]{llinares_shrinking_2017} where the gravitational calculations are only carried out for particles that lie within the lightcone; after a particle crosses it, it is discarded from the simulation.
-The SDF is very effective in reducing the computational time taken by a simulation, as numerical calculations involve less and less particles with decreasing redshift.
+A practical implementation of this idea is given by the shrinking domain framework \citep[SDF;][]{llinares_shrinking_2017} where the gravitational calculations are only carried out for particles that lie within the light cone; after a particle crosses it, it is discarded from the simulation.
+The SDF is very effective in reducing the computational time taken by a simulation, as numerical calculations involve fewer particles with decreasing redshift.
 However, many gravity solving algorithms in cosmological simulations \citep[including the one employed in][]{llinares_shrinking_2017} rely on the periodicity of the simulated volume.
 Therefore, substantial modifications to the numerical methods are needed for the SDF to produce correct results.
-Most importantly, it should also be noted that cosmological simulations are typically carried out in within the Newtonian framework of gravity, where changes in the gravitational potential propagate instantaneously.\footnote{Normally, this approximation yields accurate modeling even of non-linear perturbations, because their scale is well inside the cosmological horizon (equivalently, their velocity is far below the speed of light).
-Therefore, matter clustering takes place in a non-relativistic regime, which is safe to model with Newtonian dynamics \citep{chisari_newtonian_2011}.} Consequently, gravitational interactions on scales larger than the lightcone are not modeled self-consistently in simulations adopting the SDF technique.
+Most importantly, it should also be noted that cosmological simulations are typically carried out within the Newtonian framework of gravity, where changes in the gravitational potential propagate instantaneously.\footnote{Normally, this approximation yields accurate modeling of even nonlinear perturbations, because their scale is well inside the cosmological horizon (equivalently, their velocity is far below the speed of light).
+Therefore, matter clustering takes place in a non-relativistic regime, which is safe to model with Newtonian dynamics \citep{chisari_newtonian_2011}.} Consequently, gravitational interactions on scales larger than the light cone are not modeled self-consistently in simulations that adopt the SDF technique.